 - Tri-Met – bike friendly transit service with light rail and bus service connecting metro Portland.

 - Greyhound Bus – service from Portland to Hood River and The Dalles.
 Bus does not allow bikes.

-- Amtrak - Empire Builder service from Portland's Union Station to Bingen, WA.
-From, Bingen, you can call Hood River taxi or walk to the Hood River bridge and hitch a ride (socially acceptable).
-Although bikes are allowed on board, there is no bike service to Bingen.
-However, folding bikes are accommodated to this station.
+- Amtrak – Empire Builder service from Portland’s Union Station to Bingen, WA.
+From, Bingen, you can call Hood River taxi or catch the Mt Adams bus.

 - Cascades – $5 reservation required.